 Tehidy class is made up of our youngest pupils (from Reception to Key Stage 1).
 We have a very dedicated staff team who work very closely with our team of Physiotherapists, Occupational Therapists and Speech and Language Therapists to set both group and individual programmes as required.
 We are proud of the relationships that we are able to forge with the youngest members of our school, and believe that the building of trusting and respectful relationships is at the heart of everything we do in Tehidy.

 We are very lucky here at Curnow to have variety of learning environments that provide quality spaces for children to undertake learning activities.
-As well as our beautiful classroom, these include our balcony and outside play areas, a sensory room, movement room, learning pod, teaching kitchen, library area and the school hall.
-Being able to timetable these shared areas means that when appropriate we can teach children in smaller differentiated groups.
+Our classroom provides varuous methods and resource to support individual needs, freely accessible to support independence and included in all engaging activities and learning sessions to include each child.
+We have our own balcony, outside play areas, which includes a trampoline, slide and other physical equipment, an outdoor learning space for more focused outdoor learning activities.
+We have a beautiful sensory room, a movement room, a learning pod, teaching kitchen, library area and the school hall, all of which are easily accessible for every child within the class.
 We use the outdoor learning areas as much as possible as we recognise the positive effects that being outside can have on the children’s wellbeing and engagement.
+We timetable these shared areas in which enables us to teach children in smaller groups and 1-1 at various times.
 Whenever possible we also enjoy spending time with our friends from Illogan School and we embrace the ethos of ‘Two schools, one community’.